 Have an answer?
 Then tell us your story!
 The world needs to hear it.

-• Once we have checked that your Entry meets the Competition Rules we will post it online for others to view, comment on and rate.
-Entries with the highest complete views and ratings will become our finalists.
+Once we have checked that your Entry meets the Competition Rules we will post it online for others to view and comment on.
+Entries with the highest complete views will become our finalists.
 A video that is viewed in its entirety is considered a “complete view”.
 A panel of independent Judges will then select the winning Entries.

 3. Key Dates and Deadlines

 The Opening Date for uploading Entries is 19th November 2019 and the Closing Date is 14th January 2020.

-• There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
-On the website, your Entry/the Entries can be rated and commented on by the public until 1st May 2018.
+There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
+On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until 1st May 2018.